MicrosoftDocs/dynamics-365-project-operations/articles/project-operations/expense/set-up-credit-card-integration.md

 # Set up credit card integration

+_**Applies To:** Project Operations for resource/non-stocked based scenarios, Lite deployment - deal to proforma invoicing_

 Expense-related credit card transactions can be set up so that they are automatically imported on a recurring schedule.
 Alternatively, the transactions can be manually imported as they are required.
 The credit card transactions are imported through the Credit card transactions data entity.

-For more information about data entities, see [Data entities](../../dev-itpro/data-entities/data-entities.md).

 ## Import credit card transactions